croner-i-web/progression-framework/frameworks/engineering/mobile.md

           - "Helps people in non-technical roles understand technical constraints / trade-offs"
           - "Shares technical context and direction for less experienced engineers"
           - "Gives direct and constructive feedback to other engineers"
-      - level: 5
-        criteria:
           - "Helps other people develop themselves and regularly gives insightful, useful feedback to those around them"
-          - "Talks to non-technical stakeholders on appropriate level of abstraction"
-          - "Transparent about feedback they have received and what they are going to do differently"
   - name: "impact"
     title:
     content: